 Hastings is full of hidden highlights to discover.
 One of my favourites is in the basement of a shop specialising in making artificial flowers, petals, leaves and foliage for films, television and theatre shows, and fashion houses.
 The Flower Makers’ Museum is a vast collection of work and equipment that tells the story of the company, from its starting point in 1911, up until the present day.
 Find the Flower Makers’ Museum at the Shirley Leaf & Petal Co, 58A High Street, Hastings TN34 3EN

-Hastings views
+Take in the Hastings views

 Hastings Country Park stretches for three miles along the clifftop, with grassy areas and woodland to explore and stunning views of the old town and along the coast to St Leonard’s.
 You can get to it through the old town twittens or take one of the two funicular railways to the top.
 The East Hill Lift – Britain’s steepest funicular railway – was built in 1903 and still carries passengers 80 metres to the top.
-The West Hill Lift on the other side runs through a tunnel up to the remains of Hastings Castle built by William the Conqueror around the time of the Battle of Hastings in 1066.
+The West Hill Lift, on the other side, runs through a tunnel up to the remains of Hastings Castle, built by William the Conqueror around the time of the Battle of Hastings in 1066.

 WHERE TO EAT In Hastings